Xakkusu/1_project_pilates/README.md

 # Pipalates
 Pipialtes is a static website that offers a pilates studio an online platform.
 The Pipalates studio itself offers pilates courses which are meant to improve the customers wellbeing.
-Through this webistes the user is informed about those services,a bout the studio and pilates over all.
-This webiste is hence meant to have a userbase made up of already existing customers as well as people that are interested in pialtes and reformer class in Vienna, Austria.
+Through this website the user is informed about those services, about the studio and pilates over all.
+This website is hence meant to have a userbase made up of already existing customers as well as people that are interested in pilates and reformer class in Vienna, Austria.

-Pipalates' website includes basic pilates informations, information abut what courses exist and at what time those take place.
-Moreover, the website gives the user information about previous experience of customer via their feedback section.
+Pipalates' website includes basic pilates information, information about what courses exist and at what time those take place.
+Moreover, the website gives the user information about previous customer experience via their feedback section.
 The location as well as more studio and team information is given to the user.
 If the user wants to stay up-to-date with information from the studio he or she can subscribe to a newsletter.

 The live link can be found here - [Pipalates](https://xakkusu.github.io/1_project_pilates/index.html)